artefactual/automation-tools/README.md

   provided.
 * `--aip-uuid UUID` [REQUIRED]: AIP UUID in the Storage Service to create the DIP from.
+  * `--mets-type TYPE`: Type of DIP to create.
+Default: atom."
 * `--tmp-dir PATH`: Absolute path to a directory where the AIP(s) will be downloaded and extracted.
 Default: "/tmp"
 * `--output-dir PATH`: Absolute path to a directory where the DIP(s) will be